NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/3DSlicerModelsForSeriousGames/README.md

 Serious games, are designed for a purpose other than pure entertainment.
 The M-ITI serious games projects -among others- are developed to exploit specific brain mechanisms that relate to functional recovery to approach motor and cognitive rehabilitation by means of non
 -invasive and low-cost technologies.
 [M-ITI NeuroRehabLab](https://neurorehabilitation.m-iti.org/lab/).
-In the case of this project, M-ITI collaborates with the [ULPGC-IUIBS MACbioIDi](https://mt4sd.ulpgc.es/w/index.php/Proyecto_MACbioIDi) in a joint work proposed for the areas of education, scientific and medical projects.
+In the case of this project, M-ITI MACbioIDi collaborates with the [ULPGC-IUIBS MACbioIDi](https://mt4sd.ulpgc.es/w/index.php/Proyecto_MACbioIDi) in a joint work proposed for the areas of education, scientific and medical projects.
 The objective of this project is to create applications within the concept of Serious Game, by using scenarios developed in Unity -the cross platform game engine-.